thej01/moonwarmer/README.md

 # ![Moonwarmer Logo](_img/moonwarmer_logo_ext.png "Moonwarmer Logo")

-Moonwarmer is a mass-import script for utmt built for DELTARUNE.
+Moonwarmer (not to be confused with *Watercooler*) is a mass-import script for utmt built for DELTARUNE.

 Mods in Moonwarmer (or csx) format can be *combined together very easily, allowing for strong multi-mod support.*